 Thus, the decision to baptize a child is a serious one.
 It should not be done simply because it is a custom or because it is expected.
 It should be a decision that comes out of the parents' own profession of faith in Jesus Christ.

 Baptism is the beginning of the process of passing on the faith tradition of the Church.
 It is a serious responsibility, and it is one that parents do not bear alone.
 Godparents play an important role as witnesses and models of Christian living.

 The parish community embraces new members in their "sacrament of welcome," and in doing so pledges to assist parents in their duty of passing on the faith.
-The parish priests, and the Office of Religious Educations, offer many programs for parents and young children.
+The parish priests, and the Office of Religious Educations, offers many programs for parents and young children.